Free Things to Do in Belmopan

 Must-see spots that don't cost a penny.

-Independence Plaza & National Assembly Free
+Government Plaza and National Assembly Building Free

 Free Cultural Experiences